 - Respects individual choice, style and budget

 The Municipality strives for efficiency and transparency during the process so that development can occur without undue delays.
-It is therefore important that property owners with development projects become familiar with the site planning process and contact the Municipality early in the project to coordinate the review process.
+It's important property owners with development projects become familiar with the site planning process and contact the Municipality early in the project to coordinate the review process.

 What types of Development Require Site Plan Approval?